-Accessibility arrangements are also a consideration in the current building project over the next few years and in the development of the school site in the future.
+Accessibility arrangements are also a consideration in the development of the school site in the future.

 Priorities for improving the physical environment can be found in the Action Plan.

 Section 2C: improving the delivery to disabled pupils of information that is provided in writing to those who are not disabled